zeldacamila/login_Abaco/README.md

 This is an user interface designed for Abaco workers to login to use an app based on the email.

 I used:
--React with a Vite template (npm create vite@latest)
+- React with a Vite template (npm create vite@latest)
--Vercel to deploy the web page
+- Vercel to deploy the web page
--Google OAuth 2.0 (@leecheuk/react-google-login, gapi-script)
+- Google OAuth 2.0 (@leecheuk/react-google-login, gapi-script)